2amigos/yii2-disqus-widget/README.md

 <a href="http://example.com/#disqus_thread" data-disqus-identifier="article_identifier">article</a>
 ```

-Then is just a matter to render the DisqusCommentsCount widget:
+Then is just a matter to render the CommentsCount widget:

 ```php
 DisqusCommentsCount::widget([